Erotemic/ubelt/README.rst

 =====================
 Ubelt is a currated collection of utilities.

-UBelt's functionality is a mixture of the following categories:
+Ubelt's functionality is a mixture of the following categories:

 - Timing
 - Caching